We have many different types of accommodation to suit all our students and were ranked 3rd safest university in the UK by the

 To be eligible for our guarantee, you must:

-If you do not meet either of these criteria you are still welcome to apply for university accommodation, however you will only be allocated a room once those students who live further away have been accommodated.
+If you do not meet these criteria, you are still welcome to apply for university accommodation, however we cannot guarantee you an accommodation place.

 Adapted and Priority Accommodation